Six Kings Slam: Dates, schedule and how to watch Rafael Nadal and Novak Djokovic in Saudi Arabia exhibition

 Schedule

-16 October: Daniil Medvedev vs Jannik Sinner, Holger Rune vs Carlos Alcaraz

-17 October: Novak Djokovic vs Daniil Medvedev or Jannik Sinner, Rafael Nadal vs Holger Rune or Carlos Alcaraz
+17 October: Novak Djokovic vs Jannik Sinner, Rafael Nadal vs Carlos Alcaraz

 19 October: Third-place match, final